krzysztofpk14/Solar-System-Simulation/README.md

 ### Folders

 - `data` - this folder cointains files named after each planet.
 Each file contains information about planet's position in a given time.
 The layout of the files is as folows: time $t$, x-cooridnate $x(t)$, y-coordinate $y(t)$
+- `plots` - this folder contains plots of the current and past positions of the planets in a given time (in days) given as a title of the plot